kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 ### Affected policies

 At the moment we can only target `Mesh*Routes` in MeshTimeout policy.
 This MADR is based on MeshTimeout policy.
 Looking at what can be configured at Envoy route we can also apply this to our MeshRetry policy.
-Rate limit is also configurable on route but we are configuring rate limit on inbound traffic, which does not apply to this MADR.
+Rate limit is also configurable on route, but we are configuring rate limit on inbound traffic, which does not apply to this MADR.

+It is worth to mention that rate limit would not work with our producer/consumer model.
+In our model consumer always has more priority but consumer should not override producer rate limit as owner of the service should know best, the amount of traffic it could handle.

 ### Merging and applying configurations